BA (Hons) Theology and Mission

 - Cliff College appeals and complaints procedure pdf, 238.48 KB

 This programme is offered in dual delivery mode, giving students the flexibility to study either onsite or online.
 In this innovative programme, on-campus and distance students attend scheduled classes together and at the same time using video conferencing tools.
-In addition, all students will benefit from a range of online learning resources, to complement and enhance the classroom experience.

 Whether living on campus or studying from a distance, students will have opportunities to participate in the community life of the College, joining in prayer and worship times as well as social activities.